Continuous negative pressure (CNEP)

+There are 3 different Ventilation modes available on the Hayek RTX.
 There are 2 modes which are triggered by the patient's respiratory effort, whare are "Respiratory Triggered" and "Respiratory Synchronized".
 These modes can be used as pressure support modes and an aid to weaning.

 This mode provides full control over the patient's respiration

 - Mandatory respiratory rate is set and delivered; patients do not fight against the mandatory breaths as the Hayek RTX uses their own respiratory muscles to breath.
 This is a unique function of the Hayek RTX as it mimics physiological respiration.

 - Controls both inspiratory and expiratory phases and you have control over the I:E ratio

 - Commence rate at 2 above their own current spontaneous rate, then can slowly decrease the rate as patients breathing controlled by Hayek RTX